-The Food Safety Supervisor (Level 2) course is designed for those who have already completed their Food Handling Certificate (Level 1) course and just need to upgrade.
+The Food Safety Supervisor (Level 2) course is designed for those who have already completed their Food Handling Certificate (Level 1) course for the hospitality industry and just need to upgrade.

-This course delivers unit ‘SITXFSA002 Participate in safe food handling practices’.
+This course delivers unit SITXFSA006 - Participate in safe food handling practices.

 We understand how busy you are and we've introduced this course to help you get your Food Safety Supervisor accreditation as quickly and as easily as possible!